seanpburke/Nifty/README.txt

         return (subclass *) nft_core_cast(p, subclass##_class); \
     }

-*** OBJECT HANDLES ***

-Every object derived from nft_core has a handle that can be used to look up the original object.
-We want objects to have handles, because that makes it easier to do reference counting, but we'll focus on that aspect of Nifty later on, under REFERENCE COUNTING.
-For now, we just want to discuss how nft_core lets you manipulate handles of subclasses.

-Here, we create an instance of nft_string, and save its handle in variable h:
+We have already discussed, that every object derived from nft_core has a handle that can be used to look up the original object, and we have shown how this makes it possible to keep all reference-counting logic inside the public API.
+Now we'll talk about how to manipulate handles within these public APIs.
+Below, we create an instance of nft_string, and save its handle in the variable 'handle':

-    nft_string * o = nft_string_create(nft_string_class, sizeof(nft_string), "my substring");
+    nft_string * object = nft_string_create(nft_string_class, sizeof(nft_string), "my substring");
-    nft_handle h = o->core.handle;
+    nft_handle   handle = object->core.handle;

-The handle can be used to obtain a copy of the original object pointer.
-Because it is an independent reference, the object's reference count is incremented by nft_core_lookup, so we must discard the reference when we are done with it.
-You should never assume that lookup will succeed, so your code should always look like this:
+The handle can be used to obtain a copy of the original object pointer, via nft_core_lookup.
+Because nft_core_lookup creates an new reference to the object, the object's reference count is incremented by nft_core_lookup, and so we must discard the reference when we are done with it.
+You should never assume that lookup will succeed, because your API can easily be given a handle for an object that has been destroyed. so your code should always look like this:

-    nft_core * pointer = nft_core_lookup(h);
+    nft_core * pointer = nft_core_lookup(handle);
     if (pointer != NULL) {
         ...
         nft_core_discard(pointer);
     }

-The difficulty is that the pointer returned by nft_core_lookup is really an instance of nft_string.
-To be type safe, We must use nft_string_cast to safely typecast the nft_core*, and we need to pass &s->core to nft_core_discard:
+In the example above, the pointer returned by nft_core_lookup is really an instance of nft_string.
+To be type safe, We must use nft_string_cast to safely typecast the nft_core *, and we need to pass &s->core to nft_core_discard:

-    nft_string * s = nft_string_cast(nft_core_lookup(h));
+    nft_string * pointer = nft_string_cast(nft_core_lookup(handle));
-    if (s) {
+    if (pointer) {
         ...
-        nft_core_discard(&s->core);
+        nft_core_discard(&pointer->core);
     }

 We can use macros to create type-safe wrappers that clean up the code above.
-First, let's give handles of nft_string objects their own type, nft_string_h:
+First, let's give handles of nft_string objects their own type, nft_string_h, so that we can have strong static type-checking on handles:

     typedef struct nft_string_h * nft_string_h;